PopulateTools/gobierto/docs/development-environment.md

 Now you can start using Gobierto:

-1. Start the server with `bin/rails s`
+1. Start the server with `bin/server`
 2. Go to http://madrid.gobierto.test to see a demo site
 3. Go to the administrator: http://madrid.gobierto.test/admin
 4. See [admin namespace](admin-namespace.md) for some admin credentials